felipe-miranda-marreiros/blog-api/README.md

 ### Overview

 - Logging:
   Capturing application behavior, errors, or metrics across all modules.

 - Authentication & Authorization:
   Verifying user identity and access control in many parts of the system.

 - Caching:
   Storing frequently accessed data, used across different services or components.

-#### **Error Handling:**
+#### Error Handling

 We need to pay attention to two things:

 1. Error Handling refers to how Express catches and processes errors that occur both synchronously and asynchronously.
 Express comes with a default error handler so you don’t need to write your own to get started.